-The conifer sawfly (Neodiprion abietis) is a defoliator of amabilis fir and western hemlock on the BC coast.
+The conifer sawfly (Neodiprion abietis) is a defoliator of amabilis fir and mountain and western hemlock on the BC coast.
 Outbreaks by this insect are rare and short-lived but can have significant impacts if the defoliation is severe.
-It is a unique defoliator in that it is from the insect Order Hymenoptera (wasps) rather than the usual defoliator Order Lepidoptera (moths).
-The sawfly is a wasp whose larval stage feeds on tree needles.
+Unlike most defoliators which are from the Order Lepidoptera (moths), the conifer sawfly is uniquely from the insect Order Hymenoptera (wasps).
+The sawfly is a wasp whose larval stage feeds on year old and older needles.
+On Haida Gwaii outbreaks are often associated with black headed budworm outbreaks.

 A hazard rating system has not been developed; however, outbreaks appear to re-occur in the same areas involving the same stands.
-Outbreaks have occurred in the following areas: Philips River, Apple River, Stafford River and Paradise Creek on the mainland coast; and Kunnum Creek, Compton Creek, Memekay River and Bigtree Creek on Vancouver Island.
-Defoliation tends to occur on midto upper-slopes and at the back end of drainages at elevations ranging from 600m to 900m.
-The biogeoclimatic units that appear to be involved are: CWHvm1, vm2, mm1, mm2, and MHmm1, with CWHvm2 and mm2 being the most severely affected.
+Outbreaks have occurred in the following areas: Philips River, Apple River, Stafford River and Paradise Creek on the mainland coast; and Kunnum Creek, Compton Creek, Memekay River and Bigtree Creek and Horseshoe Creek on Vancouver Island.
+Defoliation tends to occur on mid- to upper-slopes and at the back end of drainages at elevations ranging from 600m to 900m.
+The BEC units that appear to be involved are: CWHvm1, vm2, mm1, mm2, and Mountain Hemlock (MH)mm1, with CWHvm2 and mm2 being the most severely affected.
 Trees stressed by defoliation may be at risk of attack by Pseudohylesinus bark beetles.

 Impacts have not been well quantified but can be significant in severely defoliated stands of old growth amabilis fir (15 to 20% mortality in severely defoliated stands).
-Mortality could potentially be worse if bark beetle populations take advantage of the defoliation stress.
+Mortality may increase if bark beetle populations take advantage of the defoliation stress.